Fischer-L/FirefoxTech/Switch_Selected_Tab.md

             if (!tabParent) {
               // ASSUMPTION:
               // Why sync call `onLayersReady` here?
-              // `tabParent` is one nsIFrameLoader::tabParent,
-              // which is null for non-remote frame [1].
+              // `tabParent` is one nsIFrameLoader::tabParent, which is null for non-remote frame [1].
-              // At `postAction` [2], it says for a non-remote tab,
-              // sending layers to the compositor is sync operation.
+              // At `postAction` [2], it says for a non-remote tab, sending layers to the compositor is sync operation.
-              // So activating a non-remote browser's docShell should be sync,
+              // So activating an non-remote browser docShell should be sync, we should hanlde onLayersReady here right way.
-              // we should fire layers ready sync here as well. this.onLayersReady(browser);
+              // The remote case is async.
+We will wait for "MozLayerTreeReady"[3] event to do handling. this.onLayersReady(browser);
             }
           } else if (state == this.STATE_UNLOADING) {